UniversalDependencies/docs/_ha/feat/ExtPos.md

 the effective UPOS of the full expression when it differs from the UPOS of the word itself.
 Occasionally, `ExtPos` is used even if `ExtPos` = `upos`.

+It is also used to account for polyfunctionality, such as basic ADP functioning as ADV, SCONJ or CCONJ.

 `ExtPos` is used in the [SUD](https://surfacesyntacticud.org/) framework.
 It is kept in FEATS in the UD conversion.